ominorda/juicecourses/docker.md

 ```
 // Create a volume for a mongo database
-docker run --name db -d -v path_of_my_computer:data/db mongo
+docker run --name name_of_container -d -v path_of_my_computer:data/db mongo
 ```

 ```
-docker exec -it db bash // Enter the bash process of db
+docker exec -it name_of_container bash // Enter the bash process of name_of_container
 ```

 ```
-docker rm -f db // Delete the container but not the filesystem / volume
+docker rm -f name_of_container // Delete the container but not the filesystem / volume
 ```
 ### 4.- Binding

 ```
 // Bind machine port / container port with the flag -p
-docker run -d --name db -p 27017:27017 mongo
+docker run -d --name name_of_container -p 27017:27017 mongo
 ```

 ```
-docker run -d --name db -p 27017:27017 mongo:3.0 // Binde ports and a specific version of the container
+docker run -d --name name_of_container -p 27017:27017 mongo:3.0 // Binde ports and a specific version of the container
 ```

 ### 5.- Docker images